djconroy/MaxNumMatchingPairs/README.md

 If it's preferable not to remove elements of list B, then a copy of list of B can be made so that elements can be removed from the copy instead.
 Alternatively, a boolean array could be used to keep track of which elements of B have "removed" status.
 In either case, the space complexity of the algorithm would then be O(N).

-If the REMOVE method creates a new data structure (when an array is resized, for example), then it's space complexity is O(N).
+If the REMOVE method creates a new data structure (when an array is resized, for example), then its space complexity is O(N).